opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 ## Notes

 - We often show a message over the viewer such as "Loading Structure ...".
 There is no built-in message functionality in the viewer since we may want the message to cover related content such as legends - particularly if the message may not be cleared due to e.g. unavailability of data at runtime.
 To implement a message, include a appropriate component (e.g. an absolutely positioned box over all relevant content) and conditionally render the message versus the viewer and associated content based on a state property such as `message`.

+- If hover on residue at edge of canvas, leave canvas, hover on same residue, is not highlighted.

+## Checks

+- That no sluggish drag/rotate/pan/zoom even with zero `hoverDuration`.
+If slow with zoom but OK otherwise, can disable hover Ctrl down.

+- Check behavior with touch events and disable hover etc. as appropriate.

+- Passing multiple appearance objects(for draw, hover or click) work as expected.